Noreaster76/svm-presentation/gjh_svm_presentation.md

 ---

 # popular machine learning libraries
-## import your data once and run it on any number of both popular and obscure ML algorithms
+## import your data once and run it on any number of both popular and obscure ML algorithms (SVMS or otherwise)
 ## adapters for calling from many popular languages, including Ruby

 - [Weka](http://www.cs.waikato.ac.nz/ml/weka/) -- written by kiwis